James Franck: World War I

 Franck enlisted in the German Army soon after the outbreak of the First World War in August 1914.
-In December he was sent to the Picardy sector of the Western Front.
+In December, he was sent to the Picardy sector of the Western Front.
 He became a deputy officer (offizierstellvertreter), and then a lieutenant (leutnant) in 1915.
-In early 1915 he was transferred to Fritz Haber's new unit that would introduce clouds of chlorine gas as a weapon.
-With Otto Hahn he was responsible for locating sites for the attacks.
+In early 1915, he was transferred to Fritz Haber's new unit that would introduce clouds of chlorine gas as a weapon.
+With Otto Hahn, he was responsible for locating sites for the attacks.
 He was awarded the Iron Cross, Second Class, on 30 March 1915, and the city of Hamburg awarded him the Hanseatic Cross on 11 January 1916.
 While in hospital with pleurisy, he co-wrote yet another scientific paper with Hertz, and he was appointed an assistant professor in his absence by Frederick William University on 19 September 1916.
 Sent to the Russian front, he came down with dysentery.
-He returned to Berlin, where he joined Hertz, Westphal, Hans Geiger, Otto Hahn and others at Haber's Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry, working on the development of gas masks.
+He returned to Berlin, where he joined Hertz, Westphal, Hans Geiger, Hahn, and others at Haber's Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry, working on the development of gas masks.
 He was awarded the Iron Cross, First Class, on 23 February 1918.
-He was discharged from the Army on 25 November 1918, soon after the war ended.
+He was discharged from the army on 25 November 1918, soon after the war ended.

 With the war over, Haber's Kaiser Wilhelm Institute now returned to research, and Haber offered Franck a job.
 His new post came with more pay, but was not a tenured position.
-It did however allow Franck to pursue his research as he wished.
-Working with new, younger collaborators such as Walter Grotrian, Paul Knipping, Thea Krüger, Fritz Reiche and Hertha Sponer, his first papers at the Kaiser Wilhelm Institute examined atomic electrons in their excited state, results that would later prove important in the development of the laser.
-They coined the term "metastable" for atoms spending an extended time in a state other than that of least energy.
-When Niels Bohr visited Berlin in 1920, Meitner and Franck arranged for him to come to the Kaiser Wilhelm Institute to talk with the younger staff without the presence of the bonzen ("bigwigs").
+It did however allow him to pursue his research as he wished.
+Working with new, younger collaborators such as Walter Grotrian, Paul Knipping, Thea Krüger, Fritz Reiche, and Hertha Sponer, his first papers at the Kaiser Wilhelm Institute examined atomic electrons in their excited state, results that would later prove important in the development of the laser.
+They coined the term metastable for atoms spending an extended time in a state other than that of least energy.
+When Niels Bohr visited Berlin in 1920, Meitner and Franck arranged for him to come to the Kaiser Wilhelm Institute to talk with the younger staff without the presence of the bonzen (bigwigs).

-Göttingen
+Career in Göttingen

-In 1920, the University of Göttingen offered Max Born its chair of theoretical physics, which had recently been vacated by Peter Debye.
-Göttingen was an important centre for mathematics, thanks to David Hilbert, Felix Klein, Hermann Minkowski and Carl Runge, but not so much for physics.
+In 1920, the University of Göttingen offered Max Born its Chair of Theoretical Physics, which had recently been vacated by Peter Debye.
+Göttingen was an important centre for mathematics, thanks to David Hilbert, Felix Klein, Hermann Minkowski, and Carl Runge, but not so much for physics.
 This would change.
 As part of his price for coming to Göttingen, Born wanted Franck to head experimental physics there.
-On 15 November 1920, Franck became Professor of Experimental Physics and Director of the Second Institute for Experimental Physics, a fully tenured professor ordinarius.
-He was allowed two assistants, so he brought Hertha Sponer with him from Berlin to fill one of the positions.
-Pohl, a gifted teacher, headed the First Institute, and handled the lectures.
-Franck refurbished the laboratory with the latest equipment using funds from his own pocket.
+On 15 November 1920, he became Professor of Experimental Physics and Director of the Second Institute for Experimental Physics, a fully tenured professor ordinarius.
+He was allowed two assistants, so he brought Hertha Sponer with him from Berlin to fill one of the positions, and Pohl, a gifted teacher, headed the First Institute and handled the lectures.
+He refurbished the laboratory with the latest equipment using funds from his own pocket.